zebrunner/carina/docs/migration.md

 3) DriverPool has been refactored and is delivered as IDriverPool interface with default functionality

-   * No changes on a test classes level if they extend AbstractTest
+   * No changes on a test class levels if they extend AbstractTest

-   * For every services layer which used static DriverPool functionality we should:
+   * For every service layer which used static DriverPool functionality we should:
 ```
    // add "implements IDriverPool" for each service class
    public class TestService implements IDriverPool {